 - a) reflective of the identities and interests of the community in that area; and - b) is effective and convenient.

-In doing, so the review will take into account:
+In doing, so the review will consider:

 - a) the impact of community governance arrangements on community cohesion; and - b) the size, population and boundaries of the local community.

 6. Scope of this Review